 For most people, the most common New Year resolution they have is to lose weight and get into shape.
-For quite a number of individuals, this means a gym membership, a new fad diet or a fitness slash weight loss program.
-But did you know that horse riding can lose weight and get into shape?
+For quite a number of individuals, this means a gym membership, a new fad diet, or a fitness slash weight loss program.
+But did you know that horse riding can lose weight and get you into shape?
 Helping you achieve your fitness goals without having to shell out on a gym membership.

 Does horse riding make you lose weight?
 Of course, it does.
 Like all other exercises, horse riding can help you lose those extra pounds.
 The thing to note is that when riding, you are not just sitting on the horse, you’re actually moving your body with the horse.
 Horse riding requires the rider to be agile and swift and also helps improve flexibility.

-With time, your flexibility levels will improve as your muscles get stretched and you learn the technique of maintaining your balance on the horse, sitting and getting off it with ease.
+With time, your flexibility levels will improve as your muscles get stretched and you learn the technique of maintaining your balance on the horse, sitting, and getting off it with ease.

 Horse riding is not just an activity restricted to country visits and vacations.
 It is also a full-body and mind workout.
 Horse riding is not just restricted to men only, women can also take control into their own hands and be assured of a stronger and more nimble body.
 Your love for horse riding can play a huge role in your weight loss regimen to help you get that evenly toned figure you have always wanted.

 The number of calories that you will burn while horse riding depends on a number of factors such as your weight, the intensity of your ride, and the duration of your ride.